 - People appreciate candor but do not see enough of it.

-- The biggest challenge in leadership development and training is lack of reinforcement.
+- The biggest challenge in leadership development and training is the lack of reinforcement.

 - Success requires productive confrontation.